aniskhan001/aniskhan001.github.io/content/life/how-n26-helped-me-save-a-lot-of-money.md

 ShowPostNavLinks: true
 ---

+## Introduction

-For many years, I was earning a good amount of money, sufficient enough to live well.
+For many years, I was earning sufficient amount of money to live well.
 However, at the end of each month, I always struggled to figure out where my money went.
-I did not think about saving at all until 2018, just before my marriage.
+I hadn’t thought about saving at all until 2018, just before my marriage.
 When I decided to get married, I did not have enough savings to cover the expenses.
-So I had to borrow money from my friends and family.
+So I had to borrow a large chunk of money from my friends and family.
 That was the time I realized the importance of saving money.
 For all the loans I took, I had to struggle and it took me more than 2 years to pay back all the loans.
-For the first 2 years of my marriage, I had to live a very frugal life.
+During that time, I had to live a very frugal life.
 That was a hard but important life lesson for me.

-## How did I start with N26
+## How I Started with N26

 I learned the concept of [Personal Finance](https://en.wikipedia.org/wiki/Personal_finance) rather recently, just a